mhollands/Nixie-Clock-2/README.md

 # Nixie-Clock-2
 A four digit Nixie Clock design.
-Accurate to 4 minutes per year.
+Accurate to 4 minutes per year or 1 minute per year if you keep it between 0 and 40 degrees c.

 Here you can find designs for the electrical part of a Nixie Clock.